Some Betti numbers of the moduli of 1-dimensional sheaves on $\mathbb{P}^2$: Preliminaries.

 Let $\chi$ be an integer.
 Let $M(L,\chi)^{ss}$ be the moduli space of semistable 1-dimensional sheaves with determinant $L$ and Euler characteristic $\chi$.
 Then we have the Hilbert-Chow morphism

-The map $\pi$ in (\ref{hcm}) is not only a set-theoretic map but also a morphism of algebraic schemes (see e.g. Proposition 3.0.2 in \cite{Yuan1}).
-The fiber of $\pi$ over an integral curve $C$ is isomorphic to the (compactified) Jacobian of $C$ while the fibers over non-integral curves can have more than one irreducible components.
-We have the following result. \begin{prop}[Corollary 1.3 in \cite{Yuan9}] If $S$ is Fano or with $K_S$ trivial, and if moreover $\ls$ contains an integral curve, then the Hilbert-Chow morphism $\pi$ in (\ref{hcm}) has all the fibers of the dimension $g_{L}$, with $g_{L}$ the arithmetic genus of any curve in $\ls$. \end{prop}
+The map $\pi^{ss}$ in (\ref{hcm}) is not only a set-theoretic map but also a morphism of algebraic schemes (see e.g. \cite[Proposition 3.0.2]{Yuan1}).
+The fiber of $\pi^{ss}$ over an integral curve $C$ is isomorphic to the (compactified) Jacobian of $C$ while the fibers over non-integral curves can have more than one irreducible component.
+Let $M(L,\chi)\subset M(L,\chi)^{ss}$ be the open subscheme parametrizing stable sheaves.
+Denote by the Hilbert-Chow morphism restricted to $M(L,\chi)$.
+We have the following result. \begin{prop}[Corollary 1.3 in \cite{Yuan9}] If $S$ is Fano or with $K_S$ trivial, and if moreover $\ls$ contains an integral curve, then all the fibers of the Hilbert-Chow morphism $\pi$ in (\ref{hcms}) have dimension $g_L$, where $g_{L}$ is the arithmetic genus of any curve in $\ls$. \end{prop}